 Entry to Prison

-Everyone who enters Prison will be offered a comprehensive physical health assessment by our nursing team, which endeavours to ascertain and meet their immediate healthcare needs.
-In addition to this, everyone who enters Prison will also be offered a face to face Mental Health screen by a registered Mental Health Professional within five days of being committed.
+Everyone who enters Prison will be offered an initial (day 0) and comprehensive physical health assessment (within 5 days) by our primary care nursing team, which endeavours to ascertain and meet their immediate and longer term healthcare needs.
+In addition to this, everyone who enters prison is offered a face to face Mental Health triage by a registered Mental Health Professional within five days of being committed.

-If you are a healthcare team, that is aware of a patient who is open to your service who has entered custody and you have not been contacted, please contact us via the contact details below.
+If any healthcare team, is aware of a patient who is open to your service who has entered custody and you have not been contacted, please contact us via the contact details below.
 Healthcare in Prison always welcome the opportunity for patients’ keyworkers from Community Services to keep in touch with us so that you can are updated on your patients progress.
-Onsite visits can be arranged by contacting the office via email below.
+Onsite visits (subject to security clearance) can be arranged by contacting the office via email below.

-It is important that any appointments that are received to our patients’ home addresses while they are in custody that these are forwarded to Healthcare in Prison.
-Contact details below.
+It is important that any healthcare appointments that are received at our patients’ home addresses while they are in prison are forwarded to Healthcare in Prison.

 -